0xC-M0NK3Y/Snake-Online/README.md

 When a client hit the MAX_LENGTH_SNAKE the game ends and he won

 ## Compile
-You'll need SDL2 to compile.
+You'll need SDL2 installed to compile.
+On linux:

     make
     ./snake-online-server <port> // to launch the server